schlich/loomio_help/content/user_manual/getting_started/what_is_loomio/index.md

 ---

 ## About us
-Loomio is a cooperative social enterprise.
+Loomio is a cooperative social enterprise based in Wellington, Aotearoa New Zealand.
 Our mission is to empower anyone, anywhere to participate in decisions that affect their lives.
-We're a social enterprise based in Wellington, Aotearoa New Zealand.
 [Find out more](https://www.loomio.org/about).